.MY STORY SO FAR…

 My inspirational story has caught the attention of the media.
 I have had features in Woman’s Own, Psychologies, Daily Mirror, Stella Telegraph, and the Daily Express.
 I am regularly asked to do interviews on radio stations, more recently BBC2’s Jeremy Vine Show.

-In July 2017, I published my first book Stripped Bare and made my debut TV appearance, interviewed by Eammon Holmes and Ruth Langsford on ITV’S This Morning.
+In July 2017, I published my first book Stripped Bare and made my debut TV appearance.
+Interviewed by Eammon Holmes and Ruth Langsford on ITV’S This Morning, the YouTube video has received over 30,000 views.
 I have also spent a couple of days with a BBC production team as part of an Inside Out documentary.
 Aired on Monday 15th January 2018, it was raising awareness to debt and its link to mental health issues.

-I registered ACV Foundation CIC( A Compassionate Voice Foundation) as a not-for-profit organisation in July 2019.
+I registered ACV Foundation CIC (now called Compassionate Voices CIC)as a not-for-profit organisation in July 2019.
 The Community Interest Company’s mission statement:

-To create a kinder and more compassionate society through encouragement of good mental health and a better understanding of each other.
+To create a more compassionate society through encouragement of good mental health, openness, and a better understanding of each other.

-The charitable organisation was created to support women, young people and children within the community.
+The charitable organisation was created to support women, young people and children within the community and with the help of funding from The Coronavirus Community Fund and The National Lottery Community Fund has helped many women during the Covid19 pandemic.

 My Fundraising History